needitem/SmartTracker/readme.md

 # SmartTracker

-SmartTracker is a Python-based application designed to analyze memory dumps, manage databases, and efficiently monitor system performance.
+SmartTracker is a Python-based application designed to analyze memory dumps and efficiently monitor system performance.
 It leverages powerful libraries to provide insightful diagnostics and logging capabilities, making it an essential tool for developers and system administrators.

 ## Features

 - **Memory Analysis:** Analyze memory dumps to identify potential issues and optimize performance.
-- **Database Management:** Efficiently handle and interact with databases for seamless data storage and retrieval.
 - **System Monitoring:** Utilize `psutil` to monitor system resources and performance metrics.
 - **Logging:** Comprehensive logging for tracking application behavior and troubleshooting.
+- **Cheat Engine-like Functionality:** Inject Python scripts into target processes for dynamic memory manipulation.

 ## Installation